|BIGHORN SHEEP||MOOSE||MOUNTAIN GOAT|

 Wyoming only has 2 hunt areas for mountain goats.
 Area 1 is in the Beartooth range, and is probably a wilderness hunt.
 Area 2 is in the Snake River range, without wilderness, which may be important to non-residents.
 Either of these hunts would make for a great hunt.
 These hunts are drawn at random and are very difficult to draw.
 Odds are generally less than 1%.
 The state record was taken out of area 2 recently.

-Wyoming Bison hunts are drawn in a numbered lottery system.
-After applying you are assigned a priority ranking.
-A certain amount of tags are given out to those who drew the lowest numbers.
-Assigned weeks are given to hunt on the Jackson Elk Refuge.
-This can be a difficult hunt.
+Wyoming Bison priority list has been changed.
+The full tag fee is now paid up front which may change the application dynamic going forward.
+This can be a difficult hunt as the animals have learned to stay on the park.
 Plan to hunt hard and be prepared to get the meat out yourself, or hire someone who can do it quickly — especially if you are hunting in September.

 Keep this in mind when applying for this hunt, it will take some effort, and time to get away from the crowd and find a legal animal.